-Acknowledgements.
-We wish to thank Sven Leyffer and Jorge Moré for inviting the first author to participate in the Global Optimization Theory Workshop at Argonne Laboratories, Fall, 2003.
-The interactions during that conference greatly clarified my thinking on the subject, and led to this work.
+Acknowledgments.
+We wish to thank Sven Leyffer and Jorge Moré for inviting the first author to participate in the Global Optimization Theory Workshop at Argonne Laboratories, Fall 2003.
+The interactions during that conference greatly clarified his thinking on the subject, and led to this work.
 We also wish to thank Vladik Kreinovich for pointing out various aspects of computational complexity associated with global optimization to us.
+We also wish to thank the referees, especially for their pointers to previous work on the subject.